-The Trek staff ARE NOT crew leaders.
-This is a youth led experience and the Trek Staff are here to be a resource for information, specific skill instruction and to encourage leadership development in the youth.
+The Trek Manager IS NOT a crew leader.
+This is a youth led experience and the Trek Manager is here to be a resource for information, specific skill instruction and to encourage leadership development in the youth.

 TRANSPORTATION TO THE SUMMIT